 To more fully understand where roadless areas exist in relation to habitat core areas and connectivity corridors, we have overlaid the connectivity layers and the roadless maps.
-This step helps us understand where we may want to focus our climate mitigation efforts with regard to strengthening roadless values and decreasing fragmentation.
-Below, we'll explore how this ties in with strategies and recommendations for conservation.
+This step helps us understand where to focus our climate adaptation efforts with regard to strengthening roadless values and decreasing fragmentation.
+Below we'll explore how this ties in with strategies and recommendations for conservation.